brgsteyr4goodai/chatbot/README.md

 ```
 sudo sh ./dockerrun.sh
 ```
 This could take a few minutes if you run it for the first time.

+### Try it on Discord
+Join the Wilson Discord server: https://discord.gg/nsBKy68NUV
+See the #info channel for further info.

 ## Details
 Details on how the bot works.